abbbi/abbbi.github.io/_posts/2025-11-19-slevagrant.md

    boot.
  * After installation has finished, shutdown.

-Now, there are several guestfs-tools that can be used to work on the created qcow2 image:
+Two guestfs-tools that can now be used to modify the created qcow2 image:

  * run virt-sysrpep on the image to wipe settings that might cause troubles: